efacilitation/gulp-wrap-commonjs/README.md

 ### CommonJS loader
 You'll need a loader to detect your wrapped packages.
-You can use this simple [CommonJS loader](https://github.com/efacilitation/commonjs-loader).
+You can use [this CommonJS loader](https://github.com/efacilitation/commonjs-loader) which is compatible with the NodeJS `require()` API.

 ## API